Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 An alien on Earth loses the only device he can use to communicate with his spaceship.
 His innocent nature and child-like questions force the country to evaluate the impact of religion on its people.

-** All 86, Fans TBD, Me 90 = 89.
-A low-budget Indian import that was immensely popular there.
-The sf element is negligible, but the satire on organized religion is delicious, and there's a romantic side story which is allowed at various points to take over the film, with completely rewarding results.
-Be sure to blink while watching (Aamir Khan's alien never does, and I found myself doing the same!)
+All 86, Fans TBD, Me 90 = 89.
+An Indian import that was immensely popular there.
+The sci-fi element is negligible, but the satire on organized religion is delicious, and there's a romantic side story which is allowed at various points to take over the film, with completely rewarding results.
+Be sure to blink while watching (Khan's alien never does, and I found myself doing the same!)

 127 min | Crime, Drama, Fantasy